glotzerlab/row/doc/src/developers/contributing.md

 ### Write unit tests

-Add unit tests for all new functionality.
+Add unit tests for all new functionality and bug fixes.

-### Validity tests
+### Test validity

-The developer should run research-scale simulations using the new functionality and ensure that it behaves as intended.
-When appropriate, add a new test to `validate.py`.
+Run research-scale simulations using new functionality and ensure that it behaves as intended.

 ## User documentation